Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

 !!! question "What about multiple samples?"

-    You have now applied a multi-processing approach on a single-sample.
+    You have now used scatter-gather physical data chunking to align a single sample "embarassingly parallel".
 As processes are run independently of each other this does not always need to apply to single sample that is split.
 Running multiple samples is also a form of multi-processing and comes shipped with Nextflow's dataflow model.
 Once your pipeline is configured to run well with a single sample, [queue channels](https://sydney-informatics-hub.github.io/hello-nextflow-2025/part1/05_inputs/#queue-channels) make adding additional samples relatively easy.

     We will revisit this in the next section.